afaur/ruby-nicefn/README.md

 examples inside the `exa` folder.

 ## How To Use
-Add 'extend NiceFn::Inst' to the top of classes.
-You can also use 'include NiceFn::Sing' in a `module` to make it a singleton class with `nicefn` methods.
+Add `extend Nicefn::Inst` to the top of classes.
+You can also use `include Nicefn::Sing` in a `module` to make it a singleton class with `nicefn` methods.

 ### Example (Regular Classes)
 Provided below is an example class with `public`, `private`, and `protected` methods: